RubixML/ML/docs/extracting-data.md

 ```

 ## Database
-For bigger datasets, the data will often be stored in some type of database such as an RDBMS (relational database management system) like MySQL or an object store such as MongoDB.
+Bigger datasets will often be stored in some type of database such as an RDBMS (relational database management system) like MySQL or an object store such as MongoDB.
 PHP already comes built-in with great database support such as [PDO](https://www.php.net/manual/en/book.pdo.php) for relational databases and other extensions for other popular databases.
 In addition, the PHP community has developed a healthy ecosystem of DBALs (Database Abstraction Layers) such as [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) and ORMs (Object Relational Mappers) such as [Eloquent](https://laravel.com/docs/5.8/eloquent) that make it even easier to get the data you need.
-The following example uses PDO and the `fetchAll()` method to return a 2-d array of samples.
+The following example uses PDO and the `fetchAll()` method to return 1000 samples from the database.

 **Example**